CodeYourFuture/syllabus-archive/node-db/week-13/lesson.md

 * Node internals: Node event loop, Node core modules, async/sync (non-blocking operations)

-The research will be on a Github repo.
-One member of the group will be responsible of creating a repo, the others will fork it and create Pull Requests for it (that the main repo's owner will have to review and merge).

-**We expect each repo to have commits from each member of the group**

 ## Resources

 Take a look at the following links to learn more about Node.js.